-Sparrow gives labs the ability to organize analytical data and track project- and sample-level metadata.
-Its (under construction) metadata management interface streamlines tasks such as controlling embargo, identifying and linking geologic and publication metadata, and generating aggregate summaries.
+Sparrow allows labs to organize analytical data and track project- and sample-level metadata.
+Its metadata management interface streamlines tasks such as controlling embargo, identifying and linking geologic and publication metadata, and generating aggregate summaries.

 Sparrow straightforwardly implements FAIR (findable, accessible, interoperable, reusable) data-management principles atop current data archives and lab analytical processes.
 It provides a standard API access layer for geochemical data produced by individual geochronology laboratories, which allows data to be extracted by end users and centralized archives.

 Sparrow's web interface enables aggregate summaries of geochemical data and metadata, driven by your data archive to convey the scope and impact of your lab's work.
 Useful summaries, such as a map view of sample locations, are bundled by default.

 All parts of Sparrow can be customized.
 Common metadata-management functionality comes out of the box, but it can be augmented for lab-specific needs.
 Sparrow is open-source software that is built to be lightweight, flexible, and standards-compliant.
 It's like Wordpress for geochemical data!